ua-eas/docker-rice-aws/README.md

 This repository is for the Kuali team's Rice image used for the UAccess Financials application.

+**We moved this repository to bitbucket for release 63.
+URL: https://bitbucket.org/uits-ksd/docker-rice**

 ### Description
 This project defines an image used for the Rice Docker container.